-We have audited the financial statements of the governmental activities and each major fund of Alee Academy, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2018, and have issued our report thereon dated September 26, 2018.
+We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Altoona School, Inc. (the "School"), a charter school and component unit of the District School Board of Lake County, Florida, as of and for the year ended June 30, 2018, and have issued our report thereon dated September 26, 2018.